fabric8io/fabric8/docs/processManager.md

  Boot (like Fabric starters).
 However we recommend to use this class as an entry point for your Fabric SpringBoot integration, as it implements our opinionated view of the proper Fabric+Boot wiring.

+ In order to specify packages that should be scanned for additional `@Component` and `@Configuration` classes, use standard Spring Boot `spring.main.sources` system property.
+For example if your project `@Configuration` classes are located in the `com.example.project` package, you can use the following command to install your jar as a managed process:

+      process:install-jar -m io.fabric8.process.spring.boot.container.FabricSpringApplication --jvm-options=-Dspring.main.sources=com.example.project my.group.id my-artifact 1.0

 ### Embedded FabricSpringApplication

 Sometimes you cannot start new Spring Boot JVM process, but instead you have to integrate with the existing web application